STRHercules/ModernCompanions/README.md

 - **Inventory & gear:** 6×9 personal inventory, item-magnet pickup when enabled, automatic best-armor selection, and class-aware weapon selection each tick.
 Friendly-fire and fall damage respect config toggles.
 - **Progression:** Companions earn XP from kills; an MMO-style curve gates levels.
 Health scales with level and END; STR boosts damage/knockback, DEX boosts move/attack speed + light KB resist, INT speeds XP gain, END adds health + physical reduction.
 Kill count and XP bar show in the GUI.
 - **Resurrection:** Tamed companions drop a Resurrection Scroll containing full NBT/gear instead of loose items.
 Activate it by right-clicking with a nether star in off-hand; then use on a block or fluid face to respawn the companion exactly at that spot with inventory intact (pet cleared for Beastmasters).
 Scrolls are ignored by the auto-loot magnet.
-- **Spawn eggs as gems:** All companion spawn eggs are reskinned as class-colored gems (Gem_7–Gem_15 from the original mod).
+- **Spawn Gems:** All companion spawn eggs are reskinned as class-colored gems.
 They still behave like eggs but visually match the new branding; find them on the creative tab.
 - **Custom weapons & recipes:** Modern Companions bundles a BasicWeapons-style arsenal (dagger, club, hammer, spear, quarterstaff, glaive) in every vanilla material plus optional bronze when that mod is loaded.
 Each weapon has a standard crafting recipe in the data pack (JEI-compatible) matching its material tier; companions auto-prefer their class weapons.

 ## Companion Classes